SomeDevHere/ruffle/web/README.md

 ## How it works

-We compile Ruffle down to a Wasm ([WebAssembly](https://webassembly.org/)) binary, which will be loaded into web pages either deliberately (installing the selfhosted package onto the website), or injected by users as a browser extension.
+We compile Ruffle down to a Wasm ([WebAssembly](https://webassembly.org/)) binary and then into javascript, which will be loaded into web pages either deliberately (installing the selfhosted package onto the website), or injected by users as a browser extension.

 By default we will detect and replace any embedded Flash content on websites with the Ruffle player (we call this "polyfilling"), but this can be configured by the website.
 This means that Ruffle is an